STAR+PLUS Handbook

 • a copy of the general ledger for the period which supports the budget items requesting reimbursement; and

-• any additional supporting documentation which is required by this section or as requested by HHSC.
+• any more supporting documentation required by this section or as requested by HHSC.

-Contractor will electronically submit all invoices with supporting documentation to the Claims Processing Unit with a copy to InnovationStrategy@hhs.texas.gov.
+The MCO electronically submits all invoices with supporting documentation to the Claims Processing Unit and emails a copy to InnovationStrategy@hhs.texas.gov.

 Appendix XXIX, Emergency Response Service Provider Requirements and Service Initiation Requirements